The following tips may assist you in avoiding a parking infringement:

 Appealing an infringement

 Appeals against parking infringements must be forwarded to the Parking Administrator within 14 days from the date of the infringement issued.
 Verbal appeals cannot be accepted.
-Applicants may ultimately elect to have their case heard by a Magistrate rather than processed by Fines Enforcement Registry.
+Applicants may ultimately elect to have their case heard by a Magistrate rather than processed by the Fines Enforcement Registry.

 Appeals may be lodged online through our secure Appeal a Parking Penalty form.

 The main points of the Lands and Traffic by-laws are:

-- all vehicles parking on University land between the hours of 8.00am and 8.00pm on weekdays are required to display either a current valid parking permit or a valid metered parking ticket;
+- All vehicles parking on University land between the hours of 8.00am and 8.00pm on weekdays are required to display either a current valid parking permit or a valid metered parking ticke.;

 - Parking areas and parking bays are clearly marked and require vehicles to be parked within marked bays in accordance with permit/ticket entitlements.

-- breaches of Lands and Traffic By-Laws will be strictly enforced and may result in the issue of infringement notices and will incur a penalty; and
+- Breaches of Lands and Traffic By-Laws will be strictly enforced and may result in the issue of infringement notices and will incur a penalty.

 - Parking arrangements apply all year and are not relaxed during vacations or semester breaks.